Guides

 Why use a custom object?

-In the realm of GTM Ops (Sales, Marketing, Revenue, and Growth), your CRM is a vast puzzle, where scattered intent data represents missing pieces hindering a comprehensive view.
-Custom objects emerge as the pivotal missing piece, the connective tissue aligning and assembling these disparate fragments into a coherent picture.
+In the world of GTM Ops (Sales, Marketing, Revenue, and Growth Operations), your CRM is a vast puzzle.
+Scattered intent data are the missing pieces hindering a comprehensive view of operations.
+Custom objects can fill in as the pivotal missing piecesβ€”the connective tissue aligning and assembling these disparate fragments into a coherent picture.

-Picture this: Custom objects within your CRM act as tailored containers, designed explicitly to house and organize the diverse intent data.
-They provide a structured framework, akin to individual compartments within a well-organized toolbox, where each compartment holds specific intent types with account-specific details, multiple contact relations, or various engagement metrics.
+Picture this: Custom objects within your CRM act as tailored containers, designed explicitly to house and organize diverse intent data.
+They provide a structured framework, akin to individual compartments within a well-organized toolbox, where each compartment holds specific intent types with account-specific details, multiple contact relations, or key engagement metrics.

 List of custom objects in a Salesforce Account